ShokrollahMichaelMeraj/FortisBC-SwiftPO/README.md

 Member 4 - Hoa An Do—has the most basic knowledge of Java, HTML, CSS, and Js.
 He does not have much experience working on a project; however, he is willing to try his best to contribute to the group.
 He would love to help with the front-end user interface and also the back-end part, but the most important thing for him is to gain more skills by working as a team, and learning how we have to function in order to meet the requirements of a certain project.
+Overall, he's new to web development so every new things will be a valuable knowledge.

 Member 5 - Anil - He is a sharp individual with strong communication